Choose More than 50 Ways to Prevent Type 2 Diabetes

 15. Choose a place to walk that is safe, such as your local mall.

-16. Get off of the bus one stop early and walk the rest of the way home or to work during the week if it is safe.
+16. Get off of the bus one stop early and walk the rest of the way home or to work if it is safe.

 Make Healthy Food Choices